+We can talk to Aspera but Andreas assumes that there is no possibility

+Idea: Gathering relevant file information from ISO-files.
+Discussion with Aspera Best-Practice

 500_rayventory_inv_raw_generic

 This should change in the way how it will created in store procedure csp_bertelsmann_export_software_generic what we create for Bertelsmann.
 This store procedure has all the old stuff in it and the new Points